davidfig/tooltip/README.md

     /**
      * @type {number}
-     * get/set fade in/out duration in milliseconds
+     * get/set default fade in/out duration in milliseconds
+     * defaults to 250
      */
     static get animationDuration()

     /**
      * @type {(string|function)}
-     * get/set ease function (or function name) to use for tooltip fade
+     * get/set default ease function (or function name) to use for tooltip fade
      * defaults to 'easeInOutSine'
+     */
+    static get animationEase()

+    /**
+     * @type {number}
+     * get/set default wait time for fade in/out duration in milliseconds
+     * defaults to 500
      */
     static get animationEase()